justeattakeaway/pie/.changeset/dry-beds-love.md

 ---

-[Changed] - React Wrapper script adding the workaround for the bug that sets all props as optional in React and TS
+[Changed] - React Wrapper script adding the workaround for the bug that sets all props as optional in React and TS [Changed] - unit tests snapshots to reflect the changes